Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 With the release of its final film Aquaman And The Lost Kingdom, this chapter of the DC Extended Universe (DCEU) closes.

 For fans of Jason Momoa, who plays Arthur Curry/Aquaman, it is time to start worrying.
-Recently appearing on American entertainment news programme Entertainment Tonight, the 44-year-old American actor, when asked if he will reprise his role in the future, said it is “not looking too good”.
+Recently appearing on American entertainment news programme Entertainment Tonight, the 44-year-old American actor, when asked if he would reprise his role in the future, said it was “not looking too good”.

 He added the only factor that might get him called back is if Lost Kingdom – now showing in Singapore cinemas and the sequel to 2018’s box-office success Aquaman – turns out to be a hit.